 Acceptable methods of child guidance include logical and natural consequences, distraction, and the proper use of time-out.
 Providers must treat children with fairness and consistency.
 Emphasis should always be on encouraging positive behavior and building self-esteem in each child.
 Difficulties regarding discipline should be discussed with the child's parents and the agency.

 If there is a constant behavior problem, I often find that changing routines, and especially making sure that the child(ren) involved are getting enough food, rest, and exercise, can usually solve the problem right there.
-Constant supervision is essential, because the best way to stop the most common behavior problems, hitting and biting, is to intervene to stop them before they happen and to teach the children involved a better way to manage their frustrations.
+Constant connection and supervision are essential, because the best way to stop the most common behavior problems,such as hitting and biting, is to intervene to stop them before they happen and to help the children involved learn better ways to manage their frustrations.
 Communication with parents is very important so that all adults in a child's life are working together to help them over the rough bits.

 I encourage the children to use words with each other and to develop strategies for sharing toys, getting along with others, and dealing with feelings of anger and frustration in ways that don't hurt others.